 Edwin B. Forsythe National Wildlife

-This National Wildlife Refuge begins in Oceanville located in Atlantic County and runs up the coast to Mantoloking in Ocean County.
+This National Wildlife Refuge begins in Oceanville, located in Atlantic County, and runs up the coast to Mantoloking in Ocean County.
 It encompasses 47,000 acres of managed land, 78% of which is salt marsh.

 The refuge is home to hundreds of species of flora and fauna and is a popular spot for bird watching.
-The park is a nesting ground for the endangered piping plover and home to Ospreys, Bald Eagle, Horseshoe crabs, and more.
+The park is a nesting ground for the endangered piping plover and is home to Ospreys, Bald Eagle, Horseshoe crabs, and more.
 It is a favorite destination for wildlife photographers.

 The headquarters and visitor’s center for the Edwin B. Forsythe Wildlife Refuge is located at the Atlantic County end of the park.
 Here you will find approximately 5 miles of self-guided nature trails and an 8-mile car loop.
 Additional facilities include canoe/kayak launch and more.

 Accompany the 8-mile car ride with a guided audio tour that you can download from Soundcloud.
 The audio tour provides visitors with information about designated spots along the way.
 Be sure to pick up your map at the visitor’s center.

 One of the best ways to experience the 8-mile loop known as Wildlife Drive is on a bicycle.
 It is absolutely breathtaking, and because of the strong winds and sandy roadway, it can be a real challenge.
 But don’t worry, it is very flat, and you will want to make many stops along the way for photos.